ibrahimmuqsith/react-practice/README.md

     5. CSS Frameworks           - Bootstrap, MaterialUI, ChakraUI, SemanticsU I, AntDesign, etc
     6. TailwindCSS              - Tailwind uses postCSS -> transforming CSS with JavaScript

-9. HOC
+9. JS concepts:
-    1. JS fn with takes a comp as Input, enhances it & returns the comp.
+    1. HOC - JS fn with takes a comp as Input, enhances it & returns the comp.
+    2. Controlled comps: A comp which is managed (states) by its parent comp is controlled comp.
+    2. Uncontrolled comps: A comp which has no power (states) by its parent comp is an uncontrolled comp.